 (b) The State Public Health Officer or their designee shall chair the working group.

-(c) The working group shall include, without limitation, persons with expertise in psychedelic therapy, medicine and public health, drug policy, harm reduction, and youth drug eduction; law enforcement and other first responders and people with experience with the traditional indigenous use of psychedelic substances, including representatives from the National Council of the Native American Church and Indian tribes in California.
+(c) The working group shall include, without limitation, persons with expertise in psychedelic therapy, medicine and public health, drug policy, harm reduction, and youth drug education; law enforcement and other first responders and people with experience with the traditional indigenous use of psychedelic substances, including representatives from the National Council of the Native American Church and Indian tribes in California.

 (d) The working group is authorized to contract with outside entities, including public or private universities for research assistance.